laravel-enso/documentation/docs/guide/developing-with-enso.md

 - the has_children flag is used to mark a menu as a parent.

     ::: warning
-    Parent menus cannot have a route, all other menus must have a route.
+    Parent menus cannot have a route while all other menus must have a route.
     :::

-    By clicking on a parent menu, it will expand and reveal its children.
+    By clicking on a parent menu, you will expand and reveal its children.

 ```shell